pythonindia/inpycon-blog/content/blog/2023/venue-announcement.md

 For more details, you can read our [Travel Guide](https://in.pycon.org/2023/travel/).

+#### Update: DevSprints Venue - Phenom People Pvt Ltd

+**After the conference, we will be organizing DevSprints on 2nd October 2023.
+The DevSprints will be held at [Phenom People Pvt Ltd, Whitefield, Kondapur.](https://goo.gl/maps/hmHBapTF6bMNJWWx5)**

 #### Accommodation

 We are working on getting the best deals for you.
 We will be announcing the details soon.